AudienseCo/mcp-audiense-demand/README_DEVELOPER.md

 # 🏆 Audiense Demand MCP Server: Developer Guide

+> 🚨 **Deprecation Notice**
+> This repository is no longer actively maintained, and the code may not work as expected.
+> We recommend using the [New Audiense Demand MCP Server](https://github.com/AudienseCo/mcp-server-audiense-demand) directly for any integrations.

 Welcome to the technical documentation for the Audiense Demand MCP Server.
 This guide is designed for developers, system administrators, and technical users who want to:

 - Understand the technical architecture